-You can read more about the experiences of some of our alumni in Issue 6 of Commonwealth Scholarship Commission's Common Knowledge magazine (pages 24-25), available here.
+You can read more about the experiences of some of our alumni in this recent edition of the Commonwealth Scholarship Commission's Common Knowledge magazine (pages 24-25).

-This short video was produced during our 70th anniversary year, to introduce our Emerging International Leaders programme.
+This short video was produced during our 70th anniversary year in 2017, to introduce our Emerging International Leaders programme.

 Our residential retreats in Windsor Great Park are spread throughout the academic year.
 Accommodation and meals are provided, and we offer an interactive programme of lectures, workshops, and peer-to-peer learning.

 Participants have the chance to engage in multi-disciplinary discussions with academics, advocates, religious leaders, policymakers and activists.

 We consider the significance of the Universal Declaration for Human Rights and the broader legislative background and human rights framework for FoRB.

 We also go on to examine topics such as: the role of religion in the public sphere, religious literacy and inter-faith dialogue, and practical responses to violations of FoRB around the world.